-- The Emperor spent nearly 30,000 years guiding humanity from behind the scenes, using his knowlege of strategy and technology, aswell as his vast psychic powers.
+- The Emperor spent nearly 30,000 years guiding humanity from behind the scenes, using his knowledge of strategy and technology, as well as his vast psychic powers.
 It is implied that many historical figures were actually the Emperor in disguise (well, either that or he simply stole their stories to ease his transition to power).
 If it weren't for the Age of Strife, he probably would've stayed hidden.

 - This, along with Gambit Roulette, is a standard tactic of Tzeentch and his Greater Daemons.

 - Nicol Bolas's bread and butter, being 25,000 years old, and all.

 - In both White Wolf's old and new World of Darkness, elder vampires tend to play long games— the older the vampire, the longer the game.